unrealapex/yt-player/README.md

 - Minimalist Design
 - Simple interface
 - Fast Loading Times
+- Videos watched won't be on your youtube watch history
 - Ad Free Video Watching *

 # From Idea To Reality